Narrative Warfare

 Trump’s inflammatory posts keep forcing the news cycle

-Why this matters: Donald Trump’s latest burst of inflammatory rhetoric set off a rare backlash from both Catholic leaders and his own allies.
+Donald Trump’s latest burst of inflammatory rhetoric set off a rare backlash from both Catholic leaders and his own allies.
+The fight matters because it shows how he uses outrag...

 Donald Trump’s latest burst of inflammatory rhetoric set off a rare backlash from both Catholic leaders and his own allies.